Home » Parent PLUS Loans

 • She now consolidates BOTH loans by logging into studentaid.gov and including them in her online application.

-• After completing the consolidation, she applies for the income-driven repayment plan (SAVE, PAYE, or IBR) using this application and provides a copy of her income documentation.
-She uploads this completed application and your income documentation to her servicer's online portal.
+• She applies for the income-driven repayment plan (PAYE or IBR) and provides a copy of her income documentation.

-Sara’s adjusted gross income (AGI) is $80,000, so her new payment under SAVE is $393 per month.
+Sara’s adjusted gross income (AGI) is $80,000, so her new payment under New IBR is $478 per month.
 This payment is slightly lower than the 25-year plan she was on, and now she will achieve PSLF forgiveness after 120 qualifying payments (10 years).
-Her estimated forgiven balance will be $69,000!
+Her estimated forgiven balance will be $63,000!

 When to get help

 The process for the double consolidation can be a double-edged sword if you are unsure of the steps.
-Throw in a spouse with student loans, or having your own student loans along with Parent PLUS loans, and it makes things extra tricky.
-With the stakes being high, it's a good idea to speak with a double consolidation expert to set you up with customized instructions to fit your specific situation.
+Throw in a spouse with student loans or having your own student loans along with Parent PLUS loans, which makes things extra tricky.
+With the high stakes, it's a good idea to speak with a double consolidation expert to set you up with customized instructions to fit your situation.

 Refinance student loans, get a bonus in 2024